rmg55/container_stacks/README.md

-# Container Scripts of Remote Sensing and a Spatial RDMS
+# Containers for: Remote Sensing and Spatial RDMS

 The docker files in this repo include: